-The ultimate parent company that prepares the consolidated financial statements is PENTA INVESTMENTS LIMITED seated at Agias Fylaxeos & Polygnostou, 212 C&I CENTER, 2nd floor, P. C. 3082 Limassol, Cyprus, registration number: HE428480.
-The consolidated financial statements are available at PENTA INVESTMENTS LIMITED, Cyprus.
+The parent company that prepares the consolidated financial statements is PENTA INVESTMENTS LIMITED seated at Agias Fylaxeos & Polygnostou, 212 C&I CENTER, 2nd floor, P. C. 3082 Limassol, Cyprus, registration number: HE428480.

 Share Capital and its Structure

 Prima banka may only issue registered shares issued in book-entry form.
 Their transfer is made in accordance with the Securities Act in the Central Securities Depository, which maintains the list of shareholders.
 The transferability of shares is unlimited.